-Facebook killer's ex-girlfriend meets victim's daughters
+United in grief, Facebook killer's ex-girlfriend meets victim's family

 "All I can say is that I wish he had gone down in a hail of 100 bullets," Haymon said.
 "I wish it had gone down like that instead of him shooting himself."

-Godwin will be laid to rest Saturday, nearly a week after he had an Easter meal with his children.
+Godwin will be laid to rest Saturday, nearly a week after he his last meal with his children.